-I am also the Head of Technical Interview Preparation at The Erdős Institute, a career development program aimed at preparing graduate students and post-docs for positions in industry and entrepreneurship.
-Previously, I held the position of Head of Data Science Projects at Erdős.
+I am also the Associate Director of The Erdős Institute, a career development program aimed at preparing graduate students and post-docs for data science positions in industry and entrepreneurship.
+My main tasks at Erdős include leading the Deep Learning bootcamp, the UX Research bootcamp, and the technical interview preparation portion of the Job Help program.
 For my mentorship in data science and music cognition, I was awarded the Early-Career Mentor Award from the Society of Music Perception and Cognition.

 I earned my Ph.D. in Music (Theory, Cognition, and Perception) and an interdisciplinary specialization in Cognitive and Brain Sciences from The Ohio State University.
 My dissertation, “Subtle Semblances of Sorrow: Exploring Music, Emotional Theory, and Methodology,” explores how and why people perceive and experience emotions from music listening, with an emphasis on sad music.
 The dissertation incorporates a diverse set of methodologies, including behavioral research, a database she created of more than 20,000 musical stimuli, a new model of emotion, literature reviews, and multiple theoretical perspectives.